roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 27: The New Rules ****** byTx_Tall_Tales© She was teasing me, and it was working.
+She was teasing me, and it was working.
 I found myself getting closer and closer to coming.
 She closed her eyes, speaking softly.
 "I was scared you were going to strip me and fuck my brains out right in the open, in front of all those people, and all I'd be able to do would be to come for you."

  "Fuck, Cathy, I'm going to come," I groaned.